The Woodstock 99 Disaster, In 33 Photos Of Chaos And Destruction

 The 10,000 Woodstock 99 staff members, including 3,000 security guards, were aided by 500 New York State Troopers, although they proved largely unable to manage the crowd.
 Only 44 people were arrested.
 And by the end of the weekend, only half the security staff remained, many of whom had joined the rioting crowd.
 One person even drove a truck through the audience during Fatboy Slim's set.

 It was during the festival's closing set by the Red Hot Chili Peppers that things turned truly anarchistic.
 Their cover of Jimi Hendrix's "Fire" saw aggravated fans light bonfires that turned into several infernos.
 People ransacked and looted vendor booths, tearing down merchandise and walls before burning the wreckage.
+These blazes quickly made for some of the most intense photos from Woodstock 99.

 The riots weren't quelled until dawn on July 26, when reinforcements of state troopers were called in and formed a police wall.
 But by then, the damage was done.
 When city officials took stock, the site was a 1.5-mile long cesspit of mud, burnt plywood, human waste, and trash as far as they could see.